 At times, the Vice President of Student Affairs may immediately intervene and administer the student conduct process directly through her/his office or her/his designee.
 This may include, per the discretion of the Vice President, a choice of various disciplinary or non-disciplinary processes or procedures best suited to meet the educational needs of the student(s) involved and the interests of the University community.
 For example, in the appropriate circumstances, a restorative justice model may be utilized to allow students to experience taking personal responsibility for harm that has been caused to an individual and/or community.
-Also, at times, the Vice President may, in his/her judgment, determine that the situation is better resolved via a wellness or direct threat assessment model.
+Also, at times, the Vice President may, in his/her judgment. determine that the situation is better resolved via a wellness or direct threat assessment model.
+Under such a model, Fontbonne will employ a team approach to determine the nature of the risk and any measures that can be taken to manage the risk.
+The University will make these determinations as the result of an individualized assessment.
+The University will first seek voluntary cooperation of an affected student, but, if necessary, will take involuntary action.
 Regardless of the method used, the student conduct system is to be considered a process, rather than a "right" of any student or a contractual obligation on the part of Fontbonne University.